Avon Products Cruelty-Free Lawsuit

 June 2016: Plaintiffs appealed the order denying class certification.

 May 2016: The three named plaintiffs agreed to dismiss their individual claims for a total of $15,000 while preserving their right to appeal the class certification decision.
-The claims were dismissed with prejudice.
+The claims were dismissed When a complaint is dismissed with prejudice, it cannot be refiled..

 September 2015: A federal judge denied plaintiffs’ motion for class certification.